-Welcome to my new monthly series – 10 Songs to Keep You Sane!
+Welcome to this month’s 10 Songs to Keep You Sane!

 Music is part of our everyday lives, a moment can become greater if it has the right soundtrack.
 I love a good playlist, finding the right mixture of songs for your mood is an art form.
 But sometimes finding the right song can be difficult & you need a little inspiration, which is what this series is for.
 Every month I’ll reveal to you the songs that have captured my mood and even when best to listen to them.

 I did not realise how true the title of this blog would become.
 It’s safe to say September’s been a month of ups and way more downs than necessary.
 This month’s playlist has songs to make you dance, to cry to and laugh at.